-Describe how you will monitor these outcomes by utilizing FRWDB reporting and analysis tools and services.
+Describe how you will monitor these outcomes include tools you have developed internally and the FRWDB reporting and analysis tools.

 Proteus staff maintains our own KRAs and follow up reports and utilize the FRWDB reports to make sure the outcomes are accurate.